Zeppily/Softala-Version-Checker/README.md

 ## Notes
 - Passwords are optionally stored, you can create SSH keys for the target servers on the server hosting the stack beforehand.
 - Make sure SSH keys generated are not specified to a user.
+- In the front-end dates are entered YYYY-MM-DD